Skip the Sugar Trap this Halloween

 Fill your kids up before they go out trick or treating

-Before you turn them loose for the evening, make sure your kids eat a balanced dinner with protein, healthy carbohydrates and healthy fats.
-They will be much less likely to devour their candy.
-Fall is the perfect season for a hearty bowl of chili with full fat sour cream or avocado on top.
+Before you turn them loose for the evening, make sure your kids eat a balanced dinner with protein, healthy carbohydrates, and healthy fats.
+They will be much less likely to devour their candy when they have a full stomach.
+Fall is the perfect season for a delicious bowl of Pot Pie Soup.
+It’s a one-pot, balanced meal with a healthy “comfort food” feel (plus great to make with holiday leftovers come the end of the year!).

 Trade in the candy